cerb/cerb.github.io/_docs/setup/configure/scheduler.md

 We recommend using **curl** or **wget** to request your scheduler URL every minute.

 The `/cron` page doesn't require a login to use.
-Instead, it is protected with an IP address[^ip] whitelist.
+Instead, it is protected with an IP address[^ip] allowlist.
 You can authorize additional IPs from the [Security](/docs/setup/security/) section, or from the `AUTHORIZED_IPS_DEFAULTS` setting in the `framework.config.php` file.

 # References